TULiberalArts/Religion/pages/next-stops.md

 title: Next Stops
 permalink: /next-stops/
 description: >-
   Religion majors develop an in-demand skill set.
 With a degree in religion from Temple University, the world is at your fingertips.
 keywords: >-
   Temple Department of Religion, jobs for religion majors, Careers in Religious Studies, Religious Studies Jobs
 layout: page
 published: true
 ---
 ## What Can I do with a Degree in Religion?
-Religion students graduate from Temple well-positioned to enter many professional disciplines, including law, medicine, business, politics, journalism and philanthropy.
+Religion students graduate from Temple well-positioned to enter many professional disciplines, including business, journalism, law, medicine, philanthropy and politics.
 Both graduate schools and prospective employers recognize that by studying religion, students engage with a wide variety of ideas, forms of communication and systems of social organization that are extremely useful in developing important professional skills.

 Graduates in religion have job titles that include

-- Peace Corps Worker
-- Therapist
+- High School Teacher
 - Human Resources Coordinator
+- Interfaith Center Administrator
 - Journalist
-- Interfaith Center Administrator
 - Lawyer
+- Nonprofit Director
+- Peace Corps Worker
 - Physician
 - Religion Professor
-- Nonprofit Director
-- High School Teacher
 - Social Worker
+- Therapist

 ## Make Your Declaration
 The [College of Liberal Arts](https://liberalarts.temple.edu/) has the largest selection of academic offerings at Temple University.
 Our students have the flexibility to explore all of their interests, from the humanities and social sciences to business and the media arts.
 The College of Liberal Arts prepares students to become innovators in all fields, across all industries.
 We are civic-minded, globally conscious creative thinkers, doers and risk-takers.
 Home to 28 departments and programs, we offer a solid liberal arts education at a premier urban, research university.